Financing Sustainable IT Solutions

-Through a suite of comprehensive asset management and logistics solutions, IBM Global Asset Recovery Services can help you optimize asset reuse, eliminate waste, minimize costs, and more effectively manage your IT lifecycle.
+Through a suite of comprehensive asset management and logistics solutions, IBM Global Asset Recovery Services can help you optimise asset reuse, eliminate waste, minimise costs, and more effectively manage your IT lifecycle.

 For the second straight year Gartner has recognized IBM as a leader in worldwide asset disposition.
 Thanks to our innovative processes, more than 99 percent of all IT equipment and product waste returned to IBM is either reused, remanufactured, or recycled.

 - processed approximately 905,600 units through our remanufacturing & refurbishment processes, of which 88.3 % were prepared for reuse & resale.

 - Of the approximately 36 million pounds of the product scrap and waste processed at the demanufacturing and scrap centers, over 97 % of the product scrap & waste (by weight) was resold, reused or disposed for material recycling and less than one percent of the product scrap / waste (only 0.51 % by weight) was disposed by incineration and landfill.

 In fact, just the laptops we’ve processed in only one year all stacked together would create a tower more than four miles high, nearly 80% the height of Mt Everest.

 Global Asset Recovery Services helps you engage in the most effective sustainable IT management practices through solutions that include:

 - Asset Buyback for older marketable IBM and select non-IBM equipment.
 Our vast network in the secondary market helps you realize the maximum residual cash value of your retired assets.

 - Fixed price asset recovery allows you to sell late model equipment at a set negotiated price.
 You receive quick payment with no responsibility for managing logistical issues.